cetijunior/CetiJunior/README.md

 Hey there! 👋 I'm CJ

 By day, I'm coding (Websites mostly, Desktop/Mobile sometimes).
 I am constantly amazed by what can be built with lines of code. <br>
-By night, I turn my attention to the rhythms of music production and the precise moments captured in photography. 📸🎧
+By night, I turn my attention to music production. 🤷‍♂️🎧

 My journey is one of continuous learning, where each project, whether it's coding an application or producing a new track, teaches me something new.
-I believe in the power of creativity to solve problems and make the world a more interesting place.
+I believe in the power of creativity to solve problems.

-Let's make something awesome together. 🚀

 <h1 align="center">🌐 Socials: </h1>
 <p align="center">